Influenza vaccine for adults

 Even if you're not feeling sick, you could still be infected with the flu virus and pass it on to others.
 Read more about the flu.

-Vaccination is the best way to prevent infection and reduce the seriousness of illness if you become infected.
-If you do get the flu after being vaccinated, you usually get a mild form of it, recover faster and are less likely to have serious complications.
+Vaccination is the best way to prevent infection and reduce the severity of illness if you become infected.
+If you do get the flu after being vaccinated, you usually get a mild form of it, recover faster and you're less likely to have serious complications.

 Being vaccinated causes your body to produce antibodies against the flu virus.
 This means your body can respond faster and more effectively to the flu when it's exposed to the virus.